strapi-community/jekyll-strapi/docs/index.markdown

 ## Family/friends blog with recipes

-Group of friends or family members would like to setup a blog with recipes.
-They can deploy one instance ([Strapi recommends some hosting](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/deployment.html)), create few collections and start work together.
-They can store files in Git repository and With the help of CI/CD - deploy when the new entries appears.
+A group of friends or family members would like to set up a blog with recipes.
+They can deploy one instance ([Strapi recommends some hosting](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/deployment.html)), create a few collections, and start work together.
+They can store files in Git repository and With the help of CI/CD - deploy when the new entries appear.

 ## Personal blog/portfolio

-This setup assumes Strapi running locally on your laptop, where you creates content of your personal blog and portfolio.
-You run Jekyll to render the pages and deploy it to Heroku, Gitlab/Github pages or similar service.
+This setup assumes Strapi running locally on your laptop, where you create the content of your personal blog and portfolio.
+You run Jekyll to render the pages and deploy them to Heroku, Gitlab/Github pages, or similar services.

 ## Multinational company

 ![image](/assets/images/jekyll-strapi-ng.drawio.png)

-Let's image a company with online presence in several countries.
-There would be one Strapi4 instance (can be hosted in private cloud) with several users "editors" from various countries.
-Each of them would have access to only set of Collections where they would maintain all the data.
-Then, each country runs its own version jekyll-strapi-ng and generates necessary static pages which can be easily deployed.
-Thanks for scallable design of jekyll-strapi-ng you can generate pages from Collections containing a LOT of data.
+Let’s imagine a company with an online presence in several countries.
+There would be one Strapi4 instance (which can be hosted in a private cloud) with several users “editors” from various countries.
+Each of them would have access to the only set of Collections where they would maintain all the data.
+Then, each country runs its version jekyll-strapi-ng and generates necessary static pages which can be easily deployed.
+Thanks to the scalable design of jekyll-strapi-ng you can generate pages from Collections containing a LOT of data.